covjson/specification/profiles.md

 #### MultiPointCoverage profile

-- A coverage with MultiPointCoverage profile must have NdArray objects with `"axisNames"` of either `"t","composite"` or `"composite"`, depending on which axes are defined in the domain..
+- A coverage with MultiPointCoverage profile must have a domain with MultiPoint profile.

 Example:
 ```js